 An interesting set of studies published in the May 2018 issue of Personality and Social Psychology Bulletin by Michael Schaerer, Leigh Tost, Li Huang, Francesca Gino, and Rick Larrick suggests that giving advice to others can increase the feeling that you have power.

-In particular, the researchers suggest that when you give advice to someone else, it gives you the sense that someone may follow your advice.
+In particular, the researchers suggest that when you advise someone else, it gives you the sense that someone may follow your advice.
 That belief that you are influencing someone else’s behavior then leads you to feel more powerful.

-In one study, participants were encouraged either to think about and describe a situation in which they gave advice (either solicited or unsolicited advice).
+In one study, participants were encouraged either to think about or describe a situation in which they gave advice, either solicited or unsolicited.
 In a control condition, participants just thought about and wrote about a conversation they had with another person.
 They filled out scales measuring how much power they felt they had as they recalled the item and the degree of influence they thought they had on the advice-taker.

 Two other studies explored whether people who are interested in increasing their power tend to give advice.